Norway 2024. Car Sales Keeps Momentum In October (+28.10%), MG Up 70.44% Into 10th.

 Market Trend and Outlook

-Looking at specific models the Tesla Model Y is on top of the rankings with a 69.3% year-on-year increase in sales, followed by the Volkswagen ID.4 down 33.1%.
+Looking at specific models the Tesla Model Y remained on top of the rankings despite decreasing 33.58% in year-on-year sales volume, followed by the Volvo EX30 and the Volkswagen ID.4.

 Medium-Term Market Trend